 Do you know what heatmaps mean?

-There may be a technical definition, but in the simple words, heatmap is a visual analysis of web page showing on-page activities & metrics of visitors including where they click and which elements distracting them from taking action, etc.
+There may be a technical definition, but in the simple words, the heatmap is a visual analysis of web page showing on-page activities & metrics related to visitors including where they click and which elements distracting them from taking action, etc.

 Once you’ve completed the basic analysis of your landing pages, it’s time to check your heatmaps.

-Just install SumoMe Plugin & enable Heatmaps feature from your dashboard.
-Isn’t it simple?
+Just install SumoMe Plugin and enable Heatmaps feature from your dashboard.

-By analyzing the heatmaps, you will know the behavior of people visiting your page & elements distracting them like blog posts, navigation links or ads that shouldn’t be there.
+By analyzing the heatmaps, you will know the behavior of people visiting your page and elements distracting them like blog posts, navigation links, or ads that shouldn’t be there.
 (We’ll discuss it later.)

-In addition to the heatmaps analysis, the scrollmaps will show you how much portion of your landing page visitor scrolls.
-It will help you to get an idea of where attention drops off, what content you need to serve and how to prioritize them.
+In addition to the heatmaps analysis, the scrollmaps will show you how much percentage of your landing page visitor scrolls.
+It will help you to get an idea of where attention drops off, what content you need to serve, and how to prioritize them.

 Above both steps will tell you where you are getting stuck and how to eliminate those issues.

 There are be many circumstances and reasons making people leave your page without getting a convert and you can easily find that with this method.